Online Retail Sales Training

 It is an operating system.

-Whether you use my SalesRX streaming training program with proven results or use a lesser version, you can't ask your crew what they think about buying a retail training program.
+Whether you use my SalesRX streaming training program with proven results or a lesser version, you can't ask your crew what they think about buying a retail training program.
 They'll poke holes in whatever you show them and maintain they are already doing awesome.

 Except if you're reading this, you know they aren't.